leslieluyu/GenAIExamples/ChatQnA/kubernetes/manifests/README_FORDEMO.md

-# How-To Deploy ChatQnA Demo in Kubernetes
+# How-To Deploy ChatQnA Demo in Kubernetes with Gaudi

 ### INFO:
 > [NOTE]
-> In node0, we can't use Kubectl get API endpoint. you need to copy to script to master node or a node which could access the API endpoint
+> In node0, we can't use Kubectl get API endpoint. you need to copy to script to master node or a node which could access the API endpoint \

-> PATH: the script will be located in node0(ng-kbz66woipi-ig-617ed-0) ~/Demo_ChatQnA/
+> PATH: the script will be located in node0(ng-kbz66woipi-ig-617ed-0) ~/Demo_ChatQnA/ \
 > HF_TOKEN : Be sure to input your HUGGINGFACEHUB_API_TOKEN in the "qna_configmap_gaudi.yaml"

 - all the enviornment set in the qna_configmap_gaudi.yaml